-The term 'operation' applies to both direct investment in a project (debt or equity) or an 'operation' (projects, programmes or facilities) with a financial or other intermediary but not, for the avoidance of doubt, to the underlying projects supported by such an intermediated operation.
+21 The term 'operation' applies to both direct investment in a project (debt or equity) or an 'operation' (projects, programmes or facilities) with a financial or other intermediary but not, for the avoidance of doubt, to the underlying projects supported by such an intermediated operation.

-- Each debt-type operation shall receive a risk classification (the Transaction Loan Grading) as per the EIB's system of loan gradings.
-Information on loan grading shall be included in the project documentation for the Investment Committee.
-Transactions with a higher risk profile than projects supported by EIB normal operations are referred to as special activities as defined in Article 16 of the EIB Statute and in the credit risk policy guidelines of the EIB.
-Operations supported by the EU guarantee shall typically have a higher risk profile than EIB normal operations and hence fall under the special activities.
-Transactions with a better loan grading can be included into the EFSI portfolio provided that a high added value is clearly demonstrated and their inclusion is consistent with the criterion of providing additionality. - Projects shall be economically and technically viable and the EIB's financing shall be structured in line with sound banking principles and comply with the high level risk management principles set by the EIB in its internal guidelines.
-All relevant information shall be made available to the members of the Steering Board and of the Investment Committee. - Debt-type products shall be priced in line with the EIB's loan pricing methodology.
+- Each debt type operation will receive a risk classification (the Transaction Loan Grading) as per EIB's system of Loan Gradings as amended from time to time.
+Information on loan grading will be included in the project documentation for the Investment Committee Transactions with a higher risk profile than projects supported by normal EIB operations are referred to as Special Activities as defined in Article 16 of the EIB Statute and by the credit risk policy guidelines of the EIB.
+Operations supported by the EU guarantee will typically have a higher risk profile than normal EIB operations and hence fall under the Special Activities.
+Transactions with a better loan grading can be included into the EFSI Portfolio provided that a high added value is clearly demonstrated and their inclusion is consistent with the additionality requirement. - Projects will have to be economically and technically viable and the EIB's financing will have to be structured in line with sound banking principles and comply with the high level risk management principles set by the EIB in its internal guidelines as amended from time to time.
+All relevant information will be made available to the members of the Steering Board and of the Investment Committee. - Debt type products will be priced in line with EIB's loan pricing methodology as amended from time to time.

-- (c) Infrastructure and Innovation Window Equity Type Sub-window - For equity-type operations, the EU guarantee may be used to support direct investments in individual companies or projects (Equity-Type Direct Investments) or financing for funds or analogous portfolio risks (Equity-Type Portfolio), provided that the EIB invests on a pari passu basis for its own risk as well.
-The determination whether an operation bears equity-type risks or not, irrespective of its legal form and nomenclature, shall be based on the EIB's standard assessment. - The EIB's equity-type operations shall be carried out in accordance with the EIB's internal rules and procedures.
-All relevant information for the assessment of the operation shall be made available to the members of the Steering Board and of the Investment Committee. - Equity-type investments shall be priced in line with the market, absent which market testing or benchmarking shall be used.
+- (c) Infrastructure and Innovation Window Equity Type Sub-window - For equity type operations, the EU guarantee can be used to support direct investments in individual companies or projects (Equity Type Direct Investments) or financing for funds or analogous portfolio risks (Equity Type Portfolio), provided that EIB invests on a pari-passu basis for its own risk as well The determination that an operation bears equity type risks (or not), irrespective of its legal form and nomenclature, will be based on EIB's standard assessment. - EIB's equity type operations shall be carried out in accordance with the Bank's internal rules and procedures, as amended from time to time or established.
+All relevant information for the assessment of the operation will be made available to the members of the Steering Board and of the Investment Committee. - Equity type investments will be priced in line with the market, absent which market testing or benchmarking will be used.

-- 7. Exposure limits per risk category - (a) The exposure limits for special activities categories decreases with increasing risk-level, as expressed in the Transaction Loan Grading.
-The limit is thus generally higher for debt-type risk than for equity-type risk. - (b) Reflecting the availability of credit enhancement provided by the EU guarantee, the exposure limits for the EFSI shall be set by the EIB at a level higher than the equivalent limit under the EIB's own risk business.
-The members of the Steering Board and the Investment Committee shall receive a detailed overview of the EFSI risk limits.
-The Steering Board shall supervise regularly the development of the risk profile of the EFSI portfolio and adopt appropriate measures if deemed necessary. - (c) Transactions for higher amounts than the specific EFSI limits can be included into the EFSI portfolio on an exceptional basis, with the agreement of the Steering Board, provided that additionality and added value is clearly demonstrated and their inclusion is unlikely to jeopardise the overall portfolio risk-level target at the end of the initial investment period.
+- 7. Exposure limits per risk category - (a) The exposure limits for Special Activities categories decreases with increasing risk-level, as expressed in the Transaction Loan Grading.
+The limit is thus generally higher for debttype risk than for equity-type risk. - (b) Reflecting the availability of credit enhancement provided by the EU Guarantee, the limits under EFSI will be set by the EIB higher than the equivalent limit under the EIB's own risk business.
+The members of the Steering Board and the Investment Committee will receive a detailed overview of the EFSI risk limits.
+The Steering Board will supervise regularly the development of the risk profile of the EFSI portfolio and adopt appropriate measures if deemed necessary. - (c) Transactions for higher amounts than the specific EFSI limits can be included into the EFSI Portfolio on an exceptional basis, with the agreement of the Steering Board, provided that additionality and added value is clearly demonstrated and their inclusion is unlikely to jeopardise the overall portfolio risk-level target at the end of the initial Investment Period.